Getting to Know Your Neighborhood: Brookline Village

 Route 9 between Lee and Warren Streets

 Both runners and walkers make use of the one-mile circumference of the Brookline Reservoir Park.
-The reservoir is also a popular destination for anglers: the Massachusetts Division of Fisheries and Wildlife stocks the man-made body of water annually, although currently the reservoir is drained to allow for much-needed renovations to the park and gatehouse.
-The $3.2 million project is expected to be completed by spring 2020.
-When the reservoir is refilled, those wishing to fish need only bring a permit from the office of the Town Clerk, along with their fishing gear.
-The Brookline Reservoir Gatehouse, which was built 1848, was designed to keep Boston’s water supply flowing if the main supply was disrupted.
-Residents and city officials have bickered since the 1980s over whether the expensive relic should be preserved.
+The reservoir is also a popular destination for anglers: the Massachusetts Division of Fisheries and Wildlife stocks the man-made body of water annually.
+Recent renovations to the reservoir have also allowed for much-neededupgrades to the park and gatehouse.
+The $3.2 million project was completed in spring 2020.
+With the reservoir filled, those wishing to fish need only bring a permit from the Office of the Town Clerk, along with their fishing gear.
+The Brookline Reservoir Gatehouse, which was built in 1848, was designed to keep Boston’s water supply flowing if the main supply was disrupted.
 In 2015, the National Park Service declared the Brookline Reservoir and Gatehouse a National Historic Landmark.

 Evelyn Kirrane Aquatic Center